frederic-perez/AmE-dictionary/data/dictionary.md

 __clenched__ _adj_ :two: Closed tightly together. _Clenched fists._
 __clergy__
 __clerical__ _adj_ :two::hammer: _Clerical duties._ _Basic computer skills and clerical skills required._
+__clever clogs__ _n_ [:scroll: The term boots has been used for a fellow or a person since the early 1600s.
+From there we got the term clever boots and then clever clogs.]
+Someone perceived to be intelligent or knowledgeable in an annoying way.
 __cliché__ _n_ :two::hammer:
 __click__ _v_ :three: __2b__ _slang_ To become clear; fall into place: _The answer finally clicked, and I finished the crossword._ _Suddenly, it clicked._ _It clicks when it clicks._
 __clickbait__ _n_ :two::hammer: _Clickbait headlines._ _Clickbait journalism._